-Wrote source material (novel) for "Washington Jitters.
+Wrote source material (novel) for "Washington Jitters", produced on Broadway.
 Comedy.
 Written by John Boruff

 and Walter Hart

 .
 Directed by Walter Hart and Worthington Miner